 Do performers get paid for auditions?

-On the front of the standard SAG employment contract, there are 4 separate boxes to check if you do not consent to use of your commercial on the Internet, as a dealer commercial, on New Media, and/or on a simulcast.
+On the front of the standard SAG employment contract, there are 4 separate boxes to check if the performer does not consent to use of his/her commercial on the Internet, as a dealer commercial, on New Media, and/or on a simulcast.
 On the reverse side, two separate paragraphs grant rights to producer for foreign and theatrical/industrial use.
-Although not a contractual term, “clean contract” is used by producers to mean as a condition of employment, that you must grant these rights at the time of booking at scale, i.e., you may not mark your contract by checking off these boxes or crossing out the paragraphs.
+If any of these uses has been granted at the time of booking at scale, the performer may not mark his/her contract by checking off these boxes or crossing out the paragraphs.

-In the event that the producer did not acquire these rights at the time of booking, the performer should check the boxes on the front and strike the paragraphs on the back.
-By doing so, the producer must come back to you and negotiate for these rights.
-If there is any question as to whether any of these rights were granted to producer, check with your agent before signing your contract.
+In the event that the producer did not acquire these rights at the time of booking, the performer may check the boxes on the front and strike the paragraphs on the back.
+By doing so, the producer must come back to the performer and negotiate for these rights.

-Can a producer require the performer to accept a “clean contract” as a condition of auditioning for a commercial?
+Can a producer require the performer to accept a “clean contract” (“all standard provisions at scale”) as a condition of auditioning for a commercial?

 No. Performers cannot be required to accept minimum fees as a condition of auditioning.
 A producer is permitted to state the company’s intent to offer a performer the minimum fees; however the producer is obligated to advise the performer at the same time of his/her right to negotiate for better terms and conditions.

 What is the difference between a “first refusal” and a “hold”?